brunomnsilva/JavaFXSmartGraph/README.md

 graphView.update();
 ```

 this will add/remove the corresponding vertices and edges from the visualization.
 If a new vertex is connected to an existing one, it will be initially placed in the vicinity of the later.
-Otherwise, if it is an *isolated* vertex it will be placed randomly.
+Otherwise, if it is an *isolated* vertex it will be placed in the center of the plot.

 ### SmartGraph Properties